 This rice pilaf recipe is made with a wild rice blend, apples, dried cranberries, pecans and fresh herbs.
 It’s a colorful and hearty addition to any meal and is perfect for the holidays.

 When it comes to the holidays, I am all about the side dish recipes.
 Some of our favorites include cornbread casserole, sausage stuffing, Southern mac and cheese, sweet potato casserole with marshmallows and honey roasted carrots.
 This wild rice pilaf is also on my must-make list, it’s perfectly sweet and savory and is so festive.
-It also makes for a great vegetarian main course.

 There’s nothing like a good rice pilaf, and this version happens to be my favorite.
 It’s loaded with sweet and savory ingredients and is full of different flavors and textures.
 I could make a whole meal out of this rice!
 It’s a great option for the holidays, and pairs especially well with bacon wrapped pork loin, spatchcock turkey, slow roasted prime rib and dry brined turkey.